vinayakg04/Data-Warehousing-Project/README.md

 # Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+ 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+I have followed the industry best practices in data engineering and analytics for making this project.

 ---
 ## 🏗️ Data Architecture